CyrusNajmabadi/lang-design/ExtensionsRoles.md

         }
     }

-    // Ideally, one could write the following with iterators/yield:
+    // Ideally, one could write above with iterators/yield.
+A major decision would have to be made if you had a guaranteed
+    // nominal type as part of your abi or not.
+If a nominal type was required, the following strawman would be possible:

     // Similar to Enumerable.Where.
-But gives a stack-based enumerable which gives a stack based enumerator. public ref struct WhereEnumerable Where(Func<TElement, bool> test) {
+But gives a stack-based enumerable which gives a stack based enumerator.
+    // A `ref struct WhereEnumerable : IEnumerable<TElement, WhereEnumerable.Enumerator> { ref struct Enumerator { ... } ... }`
+    // would be synthesized
+    public iterator(WhereEnumerable, TElement) Where(Func<TElement, bool> test)
+    {
         foreach (var value in this)
             if (test(value))